quicwg/base-drafts/draft-ietf-quic-transport.md

-: In packet types that contain a Packet Number field, the least significant two bits (those with a mask of 0x03) of byte 0 contain the length of the packet number, encoded as an unsigned, two-bit integer that is one less than the length of the packet number field in bytes.
-That is, the length of the packet number field is the value of this field, plus one.
+: In packet types that contain a Packet Number field, the least significant two bits (those with a mask of 0x03) of byte 0 contain the length of the packet number, encoded as an unsigned two-bit integer that is one less than the length of the packet number field in bytes.
+That is, the length of the packet number field is the value of this field plus one.
 These bits are protected using header protection; see {{Section 5.4 of QUIC-TLS}}.

 Length:

-: The length of the remainder of the packet (that is, the Packet Number and Payload fields) in bytes, encoded as a variable-length integer ({{integer-encoding}}).
+: This is the length of the remainder of the packet (that is, the Packet Number and Payload fields) in bytes, encoded as a variable-length integer ({{integer-encoding}}).

 Packet Number: